danyanago/dotfiles/homefiles/README.md

 ## Citation and References

-This setup is inspired by various open-source contributions and best practices for customizing the Bash environment.
+This setup is inspired by various open-source contributions and best practices for customizing the Bash environment, also from the material presented in the class.
 The following resources were referenced while creating the scripts and configuration files:

 - **Bash Documentation**: https://www.gnu.org/software/bash/manual/
 - **Bash Aliases and Functions**: https://www.digitalocean.com/community/tutorials